4 DAYS FROM $899

-Transfer to London’s airport this morning for your return flight home, or spend an optional extra few days in London with a post-trip extension.
+Transfer to London’s airport this morning for your return flight home, or spend an extra few days in London with a post-trip extension.

 Important Notice: The above day-by-day itinerary is preliminary and subject to change.
 If changes occur while on tour, you will be notified by your Cruise Director or regional expert.
 In addition, should there be an extreme change in water levels, Vantage will do everything possible to provide either the included excursion or an alternate excursion at Vantage’s discretion.